Civil Engineering Technology/Surveying Courses

 Water and Wastewater Systems

 Analysis of particle and rigid body motion in two and three dimensions.
 Kinematics of translation and rotation; use of force/mass/acceleration and work/energy methods; and impulse, momentum, and collision of elastic bodies.
 Strong emphasis on the engineering significance of these principles, with special emphasis on structures.
 Computer applications to civil engineering problem solutions.
-(Formerly CET348) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): CET230 and MTH242.
+3 Credits (3 Lecture) Prerequisite(s): CET230 and MTH242.
 Spring Only.

 Geotechnical Engineering Technology